zhl003/crunchy-containers/examples/helm/primary-replica/README.md

 Introduction
 ------------

-This is an example of running the Crunchy PostgreSQL containers using the Helm project!
-More examples of the Crunchy Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/CrunchyData/crunchy-containers).
+This is an example of running the Qingcloud PostgreSQL containers using the Helm project!
+More examples of the Qingcloud Containers for PostgreSQL can be found at the [GitHub repository](https://github.com/QingcloudData/qingcloud-containers).

 This example will create the following in your Kubernetes cluster: